What does IAQ mean for me?

 Children, people with asthma and other breathing difficulties, and the elderly may be especially sensitive, however, everyone may become affected after several years of continued exposure to the various indoor air pollutants.

-Basic Solutions to Improving Indoor Air Quality in Your Residence
+Basic Solutions for Improving Indoor Air Quality in Your Residence

 Typically, the best way to reduce the concentrations of indoor air pollutants is to eliminate individual sources of pollution or to reduce emissions.